raifcoonjah/mraif13/README.md

 - ☘️ I’m currently learning Business Management, HTML, CSS, Javascript, sketch and Python.
 - 🔭 I’m currently working on creating webpages and learning how to code.
-- 😀 I like to watch documentaries, learn new things, read and go on hicking trips in my free time.
+- 😀 I like to watch documentaries, learn new things, reading and go on hicking trips in my free time.
 - 💬 Ask me about anything tech related.
 - ⚡ Fun fact: I was never good at computer science in school, huh.